B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and expensive penalties when instructions are missed.

-Both channels move inventory.
-That is where the similarity mostly ends.
+Both channels move inventory, but that is roughly where the similarity ends.

 ## Why the Difference Matters